aha-app/ruby_bots/README.md

 There are a few validations avialable in the API.
 They are added the same way as custom validations.

 ```
-:is_json - checks if the value is a valid JSON string
+:json? - checks if the value is a valid JSON string
 ```